-The level 3 investments comprise of investment in a unit trust.
-The value of the unit trust, which invests in a loan asset, is based on third party pricing (IDC pricing) available for the underlying loan asset plus accrued interest.
+The level 3 investments comprise investment in two unit trusts.
+The valuation techniques used to derive the fair value of the unit trusts is as follows:

+- The fair value of the unit trust, which invests in a loan asset, is based on third party pricing (IDC pricing) available for the underlying loan asset plus accrued interest. - The fair value of the unit trust which invests in an invoice market trust is based on the underlying face value of the short dated invoices held by this invoice market trust plus accrued interest.